eostitan/eos-docker/README.md

 This repository also includes the initial setup required for DelphiOracle testing and development such as creating the `delphioracle` account, cloning the DelphiOracle repository (https://github.com/eostitan/delphioracle), building and deploying the contract, and finally configuring the contract for usage.

 Finally, this setup will run a default pricefeed and writehash script for properly testing the DelphiOracle.
-Enjoy.
+Enjoy!

-### Building
+### Getting Started
 - Clone this repo
 	- `git clone https://github.com/netuoso/eos-docker`
 - Start docker services (will build all images)
 	- `cd scripts`
-	- `docker-compose up -d && ./bootstrap.sh`
+	- `docker-compose up -d --build --force-recreate && ./bootstrap.sh`
 - View logs of running containers
 	- `docker-compose logs -f`